Adding Context to Inbound Marketing: Trends and Implementation Steps

 In relation to online marketing, audience segmentation is defined as a process of separating target demographic into smaller, more homogenous groups with similar traits and requirements.
 Based on this, some specific characteristics will affect the way in which people perceive and understand different messages.
 During the very process of audience segmentation, therefore, numerous aspects need to be taken into consideration.
 Some of the most important ones include background culture, attitudes, behavior, the use of media, as well as common needs and priorities.

-This statement is proved in the recent research of Chief Marketing Officers, which shows that 35% of CMOs interviewed believe custom content marketing is the basis of any future marketing strategy, as opposed to 19% of them surveyed in 2006.
+This statement is proved by the recent research of Chief Marketing Officers, which shows that 35% of CMOs interviewed believe custom content marketing is the basis of any future marketing strategy, as opposed to 19% of them surveyed in 2006.
 Additionally, even customers are familiar with its importance.
 Namely, 77% of consumers are aware that the company’s goal for content creation is to sell something to them.

-Therefore, it is more than obvious than companies need to know who they are reaching out to so that they can build relevant and informative content that resonates with their customers’ needs.
+Therefore, it is more than obvious that companies need to know who they are reaching out to so that they can build relevant and informative content that resonates with their customers’ needs.
 In order to achieve such a goal, marketers tend to rely on 13 basic marketing strategies, including social media content, whitepapers, blogs, case studies and many more.

 Increased content personalization

-Quite expectedly, numerous studies have explained that content built for general public was proven to be ineffective for any of the surveyed groups.
+Quite expectedly, numerous studies have explained that content built for the general public was proven to be ineffective for any of the surveyed groups.
 On the other hand, contextualized marketing that addresses the needs of a particular social group is believed to automatically raise the success rate of the entire campaign.

 This is the main reason why content personalization is gradually gaining ground as one of most fruitful inbound marketing strategies.
 According to the CMI’s 2014 B2B content marketing research, 95% of all B2B marketers resort to segmenting content based on their target demographic.
 When it comes to tailoring content to your customers, there are numerous aspects that need to be taken into consideration: